-And when you’re looking to do something simple so that you can eat better, sleep better, feel better and just generally make better choices for yourself it seems that everyone has an opinion.
+When you’re looking to do something simple so that you can eat better, sleep better, feel better, it seems that everyone has an opinion.

-I’m not going to tell you what or how you should be eating, that’s your business and we all enjoy different things after all.
+I’m not going to tell you what or how you should be eating.

-But what I’d love to do is provide a place where you can grab simple, fun recipes to make without always having to cook.
+But what I’d love to do, is provide a place where you can grab simple, fun recipes and ideas to upgrade your diet without always having to cook.

 What did I do to upgrade my diet?

-Then I made the whole thing into a kind of game so those times when I was feeling a bit bored with my routine I could always swap things up a little in my own cheeky way…
+Then turned the whole thing into a kind of game so those times when I was feeling a bit bored with my routine I could always swap things up a little in my own cheeky way.

-Grab the link at the bottom of this blog post to my new and much prettier free chart if you’d like.
+Grab the link at the bottom of this blog post to my chart if you’d like.
 It’s called ‘Ultimate Plant-Based Food Swaps’.

 Hope you like it!